ABOUT ANDREW DAVIS

 Only Flor grade Portuguese cork is used for the handles, results are beautiful and faultless.

 Guides are chromed stainless steel, butt and tips are amber agate in style (as long as they are available).
 Ferrules are made from drawn hard brass, nickel silver are standard on fly rods and available on some coarse rods if requested.

 I have large stocks of vintage burgundy elephant thread as well as modern Japanese silk thread.
 Its quiet a personal choice picking the right colour, I offer guidance towards the most popular colours.
 Most of the varnish used is polyurethane, its brighter, flexes very well, is tough and doesn’t fade.
 Several coats are applied, each one is keyed and results are a perfect hard smooth shiny finish.
 Some clients may also want personal text on the rod, this along with the rod name is applied with Indian ink.

 Finally hardwood ferrule stops and a traditional makers cotton rod bag is supplied.
 Fly rods come with a alloy tube.

-Accidents do happen as I know too well.
-If you damage your rod or need any advice please feel free to get in touch, I will do my dest to advise or repair.
+Accidents do happen, if you damage your rod or need any advice please feel free to get in touch, I will do my best to advise or repair.